Abhishek4852/Krishi-Wala/README.md

-# 🌾 Kashi Walla
+# 🌾KrishiWala

-**Kashi Walla** is a digital platform designed to solve real-world problems faced by farmers in **renting land**, **hiring labor**, and **renting agricultural machinery**.
+**KrishiWala** is a digital platform designed to solve real-world problems faced by farmers in **renting land**, **hiring labor**, and **renting agricultural machinery**.
 It connects landowners, machinery providers, and laborers directly with farmers through a secure, filtered search and request system.

 ---